Aranidin/Random_Generator_Python_Project/README.md

 ### Data Sources
 The data will be sourced from open datasets:
 * REBASE
-* NCBI (Human Refference Genome)
+* NCBI (Human Reference Genome)

 ### Input Data
-* The system must be able to read input text data/ data from a text file containing DNA sequence of interest either as a 5’- or 3’-strand and as a plasmid or as linear DNA
+* The system must be able to read input text data/ data from a text file containing DNA sequence of interest either as a 5’- or 3’-strand, and as a plasmid, or as linear DNA
 * The system can automatically annotate widely-known consensus sequences/restriction sites/reporter genes/purification tags/
 * The system allows manual annotations of genes/sequences
 * The system can translate the DNA sequence to encoded amino acid (AA) sequence
-* The system provides possibility to import data from data banks (NCBI)
+* The system provides the possibility to import data from data banks (NCBI)

 ### Data Storage and Handling

 ### Statistical analysis
 * Statistics concerning the DNA/AA sequence:
-  * The amino acid sequence has statistics about pI of the protein, aa composition in %, molecular weight, …
+  * The amino acid sequence has statistics about pI of the protein, AA composition in %, molecular weight, …
   * GC content in DNA
 * Primer design
   * Annealing temperature